 (She/Asdzáán)

 Kim is a Diné (Navajo) Director, Dramaturg and Actress for stage and film.
 She’s been active and dedicated in the theater and film community for over 25 years advocating and promoting Native American performing and cinematic arts in New Mexico.
 She studied music and theater professionally at the University of New Mexico and most recently graduated with her EMBA from the Anderson School of Management in 2022.
-Since 2009, Kim has been the Artistic Director for Two Worlds, a Native American theater and performing arts organization producing full-stage productions, staged readings, short films and collaboration projects.
+Kim is the founder and artistic director of Dancing with Fire Productions, dedicated to lifting up native, indigenous and local writers.
+Previously, Kim was the Artistic Director for Two Worlds, a Native American theater and performing arts organization (2009-2024).
+She has extensive experience producing full-stage productions, staged readings, short films and collaboration projects.
 She is a Co-Founder for Native Women Lead, a Commissioner for the City of Albuquerque’s American Indian and Alaska Native Affairs, and a part-time faculty instructor for the UNM Theatre Department teaching Native American Theatre and Storytelling this year.
-Kim is currently pursuing her goal to open up the first Native American performing arts center in Albuquerque, New Mexico along with the Board of Directors of Two Worlds.
-Represented by: Kreativ Media Partners (CA) 310-907-5735, resume, Kim Delfina Gleason: IMDB, Facebook, Instagram, YouTube, Contact
+Kim is currently pursuing her goal to open up the first Native American performing arts center in Albuquerque, New Mexico.
+Represented by: Kreativ Media Partners (CA) 310-907-5735, resume, Kim Delfina Gleason: IMDB, Facebook, Instagram, YouTube, Contact Kim at: dancingwithfireproductions@gmail.com

 elizabeth ellis